HomeLatest NewsPolicyOn machine learning mode, Google tracks, traces and blocks 100 million abusive edits on Google Maps

 In one of the fastest technology upgrades with the latest tracking mechanism, global tech major has blocked over 100 million abusive edits from going live on Google Maps last year.

-The new AI-backed tech system that works on -based models has not just successfully tracked, traced the fraudsters who try to update business information on Google Business Profiles with abusive edits, the company has also identified and removed more than 7 million fake Business Profiles — more than 630,000 of which were reported directly to the company by users.
+The new AI-backed tech system that works on -based models has not just successfully tracked, traced the fraudsters who try to update information on Google Business Profiles with abusive edits, the company has also identified and removed more than 7 million fake Business Profiles — more than 630,000 of which were reported directly to the company by users.

 “We stopped more than 12 million attempts from bad actors to create fake Business Profiles and nearly 8 million attempts from bad actors to claim Business Profiles that didn’t belong to them,” Pavithra Kanakarajan, Group Product Manager, User Generated Content said.